Benefits and Expectations

 Community Scholars for Black Lives gain access to a number of valuable benefits:

-• Mentorship from faculty and partners from organizations engaged in advancing the progression of Black constituents
+• Mentorship from faculty and partners from organizations engaged in advancing the progression of Black constituents.

-• Travel funds to attend local or national conference focused on equity and justice in the black community
+• Travel funds to attend local or national conference focused on equity and justice in the black community.

-• Project budget up to $500
+• Project budget up to $500 (to be applied only to project expenses).

-• Recognition as Community Scholar
+• Recognition as Community Scholar.

 Expectations of Scholars

-1. Develop a research project that illuminates the issues of systemic racism and/or social structures that perpetuate oppression while posing potential solutions to these problems through projects that engage the Cal Lutheran and/or Ventura County community
+1. Develop a research project that illuminates the issues of systemic racism and/or social structures that perpetuate oppression while posing potential solutions to these problems through projects that engage the Cal Lutheran and/or Ventura County community.

 ©